 H2: Within the European Union, the use of shadow libraries is more prominent in lower-income EU regions, controlling for the number of academics in the region.

 In addition, the richness of additional data sources in Europe allowed us to test if there are other, less intuitive spatial or social patterns that could offer more detailed insight into scholarly piracy.
 We compiled a rich dataset from various European official data sources, such as EUROSTAT and Eurobarometer, and used various modelling techniques, such as random forest simulation, to identify and test additional explanatory variables, which we could then integrate into our piracy models.
+All data and code are available in our public repositories for review and reuse.
 [46,47]

 Data overview and descriptive statistics

 Multiple sites offer access to books in the LibGen database.
 The dataset we analyze herein is a weblog of one such LibGen mirror site, which has been in continuous operation since at least 2012.
 The data was provided to us by an anonymous administrator through private correspondence during 2015.
 Each record in the dataset contained a timestamp, a unique document ID from the LibGen catalogue, and an IP address.
 We converted IP addresses to Geolocation data using Maxmind’s GeoIP database [48], and discarded the IP addresses.
 After the removal of obvious bot traffic (such as repeated requests from the same IP address to the same title within a 24-hour time window), and traffic from known TOR exit servers, the logs contained 16133680 records over a period of 135 days from between 09/27/2014 and 03/01/2015.
 We aggregated this dataset by country for a global, country level analysis, and by NUTS2 statistical units within the European Union for the European analysis.

-[20,49,50][1,6][50,51]
+Our hypotheses address the following question: are pirate libraries used by individuals to compensate the structural limitations in the legal access alternatives?
+Based on earlier studies [20,49,50] and the accounts of pirate library operators themselves [1,6] we assume that in lower income regions, access to knowledge faces multiple barriers: libraries and other knowledge institutions have less to spend on new acquisitions, while individuals may not find the prices of commercial alternatives affordable [50,51].
+Therefore, our independent variables try to capture this income effect both on the institutional and the individual level.